HIStory: Past, Present and Future, Book I: Singles

 "They Don't Care About Us" was the fourth single.
 "They Don't Care About Us" peaked at number thirty on the Billboard 100, and it charted within the top-ten of Billboards Hot Dance Music and Hot R&B Singles Charts.
 The song charted better in other countries compared to the United States, managing to chart within the top-ten in fourteen countries.
 "They Don't Care About Us" topped the German Singles chart for three weeks, while peaking at number two in Spain, number three in Austria, Sweden, and Switzerland, as well as charting at number four in France, the United Kingdom and the Netherlands.

 "Stranger in Moscow" was released as the fifth and final single in November 1996.
 The song was well received by critics.
 In the United States, the song peaked at number ninety one on the Billboard Hot 100.
 Outside of the United States, the song was a success, topping in Spain and Italy, while peaking within the top-ten in the United Kingdom, Switzerland, and New Zealand, among others.

-"This Time Around" was released as a promotional single in the United States on December 26, 1995, with a guest rap by the Notorious B.I.G.
-Tag lines for a December 1995 HBO special were heavily marketed on the copies of this promo, but the special was canceled after Jackson had fallen ill.
+"This Time Around" was released to contemporary hit radio as a promotional single in the United States on November 21, 1995.
+The song has a guest rap by the Notorious B.I.G.
+The December 1995 HBO special One Night Only was heavily marketed on releases of this promo, but the special was canceled after Jackson had fallen ill.
+Several official remixes of "This Time Around" were commissioned; one of these remixes by David Morales later appeared on Blood on the Dance Floor: HIStory in the Mix (1997).
+The song peaked at number 23 on the Billboard Hot R&B Singles chart and at number 18 on the Billboard Hot Dance Music/Club Play chart.

 "Smile" was released as a promotional single, although it was originally intended to be the album's final single, and was to be released in CD and 12" format on December 28, 1997.
 However, the release was canceled, with only a few promotional copies sent out for airplay.
+"Smile" did not chart on any music charts worldwide until 2009.